MileHacker Logo

 Airport Details

 • O'Hare International Airport (ORD): One of the busiest airports globally, serving as a major hub for both domestic and international flights.
-It sits approximately 17 miles (27 km) northwest of downtown Chicago.
+It sits approximately 17 miles (27 km) to the to the northwest of downtown Chicago.

-• Midway International Airport (MDW): Mainly serving domestic flights, a major hub for Southwest Airlines.
+• Midway International Airport (MDW): Mainly serving domestic flights, an important hub for Southwest Airlines.
 It is closer to downtown, located approximately 10 miles (16 km) southwest.

-• Both airports provide numerous restaurants, diverse shopping options, duty-free stores, Wi-Fi access, currency exchange services, and car rental counters.
+• Both airports provide numerous restaurants, diverse shopping options, duty-free stores, Wi-Internet access, currency exchange services, and car rental counters.

 Airlines and Routes